-Figure 6. (a) Hydrogen production of MUV-11 and 1% Pt/MUV-11 at 1, 3, and 5 h of illumination with a solar simulator. (b) The inactivity of MUV-11 for the HER suggests inefficient charge separation in the absence of an applied electrical field (left) that can be overcome by addition of Pt as cocatalyst (right).
+Figure 6. a) Hydrogen production of MUV-11 and 1%Pt-MUV-11 at 1, 3 and 5 hours of illumination with a solar simulator. b) The inactivity of MUV-11 for the HER suggests inefficient charge separation in absence of an applied electrical field (left) that can be overcome by addition of Pt as cocatalyst (right).